carleryd/elm-hipster-stack/README.md

   * Create new database by going to `localhost:4000/reset`
   * Elm app now running on `localhost:4000`

-Credit the GraphQL integration to note89 at https://github.com/graphql-elixir/phoenix-hipster-stack, this is more or less taken directly from there!
+Credit the GraphQL integration with Phoenix to note89 at https://github.com/graphql-elixir/phoenix-hipster-stack, the GraphQL stuff in this repo is taken directly from there!

 Explore the database with GraphiQL at `localhost:4000/graphql`